Initial Semantics for Reduction Rules: Relative monads and modules thereon

-\end{definition} Observe that this substitution operation is monotone in both arguments: monotonicity in the first argument is a consequence of the monadic axioms.
-Monotonicity in the second argument is enforced by considering reduction monads (\autoref{enriched_monad}).
+Observe that this substitution operation is monotone in both arguments: monotonicity in the first argument is a consequence of the monadic axioms.
+Monotonicity in the second argument is a consequence of $P$ being a reduction monads (Definition\ \ref{def:enriched_monad}).